December 5, 2013

 Would those children-become-adults be lazy no-gooders, unable to get out of bed in the morning, interested only in playing video games all day?

 Or would these children-become-adults be empowered by years of personal decision making and experience - growing up in an atmosphere of unconditional support, clear boundaries, and positive role models - to seek after and make happen those things they want to accomplish in life?

 (Hint: That last sentence is our educational philosophy, in a nutshell.)

 Would these empowered adults be able "to fit" into a society of people who make themselves get up and do things they don't want to do?
 Or would they have the skills, knowledge and attitudes to create a new reality for themselves, and those around them, of passionate, creative, missional, and interest-led living?

 I started this post with this myth: If you are self-directed learners, and let your children largely pursue their own interests as their education, your children won't learn self-discipline.
 They don't learn to apply themselves to less-than-pleasant tasks.
 In short, they are not equipped for real life drudgery.

-I wrote this post weeks ago, these ideas have been percolating for months, years even, as we have set up a home learning environment based on an interest-driven education philosophy (and coached other families in doing the same).
+I wrote this post weeks ago, these ideas have been percolating for months, years even, as we have set up a home learning environment based on an interest-driven education philosophy.

 Imagine my delight then, when just this week I came across the thoughts of one of my favorite authors on the subject of drudgery.